DCT

 The Invention Explained

-- The Patented Solution: The invention proposes a modular cooling apparatus assembled from three distinct, mass-producible components: (1) a thermally conductive base that interfaces with the electronics, (2) a "heat pipe thermal plane" or individual heat pipes that efficiently transfer heat across the assembly with a minimal temperature gradient, and (3) one or two compact heat exchangers that remove the heat into a circulating fluid.
-These modules are bonded together to form the final cold plate assembly, simplifying manufacturing (US 6411512, Abstract; col. 2:34–54).
+• The Patented Solution: The invention proposes a modular cold plate assembly built from three distinct, mass-producible components: (1) a thermally conductive base that interfaces with the heat-generating electronics; (2) a "heat pipe assembly" (which can be a thermal plane containing embedded heat pipes) that efficiently spreads heat with a minimal temperature gradient; and (3) one or two "compact heat exchangers" that transfer the heat from the heat pipe assembly to a circulating cooling fluid. ('512' Patent, Abstract; col. 2:44-54).
+This modular construction is intended to simplify manufacturing, reduce costs, and increase reliability. ('512' Patent, col. 2:35-43).

 Key Claims at a Glance

-- The complaint asserts infringement of claims 1 through 10 (Compl. ¶61).
-Independent claim 1 is central.
+The complaint asserts infringement of claims 1 through 10 of the '512' Patent (Compl. ¶61).
+The independent claims are 1 and 5.

-- A heat pipe assembly including at least one heat pipe adapted for internally circulating a first thermally conductive fluid for carrying heat dissipated from electrical components of a circuit board.
+• A heat pipe assembly including at least one heat pipe adapted for internally circulating a first thermally conductive fluid.

-- At least one compact heat exchanger engaging and thermally connected to said heat pipe assembly, said heat exchanger adapted for internally circulating a second thermally conductive fluid and for carrying heat dissipated from said heat pipe assembly.
+• At least one compact heat exchanger engaging and thermally connected to the heat pipe assembly, adapted for internally circulating a second thermally conductive fluid.

 III.
 The Accused Instrumentality